Tonywilson1211/P3_The_Movie_Quiz/README.md

 - Git
 - GitHub
 - Heroku - to deploy the app
-- Pycodestyle - for validation
+- pip8 - for validation
 - Lucid - for the flowchart [LucidChart](https://www.lucidchart.com/)
-- [Regex101](https://regex101.com/) - to test regex expressions

 ## Validation and Testing